janis-veinbergs/reversemarkdown-net/README.md

 var converter = new ReverseMarkdown.Converter(config);
 ```

+## Configuration options
+* `GithubFlavored` - Github style markdown for br, pre and table.
+Default is false
+* `RemoveComments` - Remove comment tags with text.
+Default is true
+* `BarePlaintext` - Convert to bare plaintext, not markdown.
+Default is false
+* `CompressNewlines` - Cleans output so that it doesn't contain double newline characters.
+Default is true
-### UnknownTags config - how to handle unknown tags.
+* `UnknownTags` - how to handle unknown tags.
-Valid options are:
   * `UnknownTagsOption.PassThrough` - Include the unknown tag completely into the result.
+That is, the tag along with the text will be left in output.
 This is the default
   * `UnknownTagsOption.Drop` - Drop the unknown tag and its content
   * `UnknownTagsOption.Bypass` - Ignore the unknown tag but try to convert its content
   * `UnknownTagsOption.Raise` - Raise an error to let you know

 > Note that UnknownTags config has been changed to an enumeration in v2.0.0 (breaking change)